- For Kids & Parents

-If this fee is not received by SCL in full within 30 days of notification, your child will lose his/her placement in the SCL program and will need to reapply with a NEW application.
+If this fee is not received by SCL in full within 30 days of notification, your child will lose his/her placement in the SCL program.
 This is due to the fact that the demand for assistance goes beyond our ability to ensure treatment for every child.

 Does having dental insurance help or hurt my child’s ability to receive treatment?

 Dental insurance plays no part in the SCL treatment program.
 Likewise, you are not able to use your insurance to help pay the required financial investment.
 The required financial investment is a one-time, out-of-pocket fee.
 In addition, we cannot accept payment from flexible spending accounts (FSAs) or health savings accounts (HSAs).